How NetEase integrated Inworld in Cygnus Enterprises, Part 1

 Earlier this year, Team Miaozi (NetEase) decided to add AI NPCs to Cygnus Enterprises, the company’s Early Access release.
 The game, an Action RPG with sandbox base management elements, has a sassy and sarcastic companion named PEA (short for Personal Electronic Assistant) that they thought would be the perfect NPC to bring to life with AI.

-With all the ChatGPT-fueled excitement in early 2023 around how generative AI could revolutionize NPC interactions and behavior, the game’s designers wanted to experiment with the tech.
+With all the ChatGPT-fueled excitement in early 2023 around how generative AI could revolutionize NPC interactions and behavior, the game’s designers, who have credits on games like Far Cry 2, Halo Wars, and Sea of Thieves. wanted to experiment with the tech.

 “We wanted to be the first to launch a commercial game with AI NPCs on Steam,” said Oscar Lopez, Cygnus Enterprises’ Senior Product Project Manager.
 “Our team sees AI NPCs as the next big revolution in video games.”